SubhadityaMukherjee/Art-KB/docs/Di Jun.md

 ---

 # Di Jun
-- One of the ancient supreme deities of China and husband of [[Chang Xi.md]] and Xihe.
+- One of the ancient supreme deities of China and husband of [Chang Xi](Chang%20Xi.md.md) and Xihe.
 He was also the father of the nine suns shot down by Hou Yi.